Summary of Trial Management Systems Workstream 4 Document B

 Monitoring

-The clinical trial risk assessment and the trial design should inform the approach taken to monitoring as well as the intensity and focus of the monitoring process (See Appendix 2 of the Risk-adapted Approaches to the Management of Clinical Trials of Investigational Medicinal Products).
+The clinical trial risk assessment and the trial design should inform the approach taken to monitoring as well as the intensity and focus of the monitoring process (See Appendix 2 of the Risk-adapted Approaches to the Management of Clinical Trials of Investigational Medicinal Products (.PDF)).

 Consideration should be given to the following aspects of the trial: